 Arches National Park was one of the first national parks I ever visited, and the first to truly blow my mind.
 I had never been a big nature guy until my spontaneous U.S. road trip all the way back in the summer of 2016.
 Arches National Park was my introduction to the deserts of the Southwest, although the red rocks and Martian landscapes could have been an entirely different planet altogether.

-No matter how popular it may get, I’ll die on the hill that Arches National Park is a must-visit destination.
+No matter how popular it may get, I’ll die on the hill that Arches National Park is one of the top must-visit destinations in the United States.
 Not just for nature-lovers or hikers, but for anyone.
 I’ve personally visited it three different times now, and will never tire of its surreal landscapes and multitude of adventures.
 Located just outside of Utah’s adventure capital of Moab, you’ll find the entrance to Arches, or essentially a gateway to another planet.

 Things To Know Before Visiting Arches National Park